hashicorp-interviews/education-assignments/manager/assignment.md

 When editing:

 - Add learning objectives to the introduction.
-- Add additional sections and content for both prerequisites and next steps.
-- Add section titles that are compatible with the guide template.
+- Run the code and paste the terminal output for all commands.
 - Identify and fix any spelling or grammar mistakes.
-- Edit the text for readability and compatibility with the style guide.
+- Edit the text for readability and compatibility with the style guide and template.
-- Run the code and paste the terminal output for all commands.
+- Make any other improvements that you think will make the content better.

 Once you have completed the assignment, send a link to your PR to the recruiter.